jmettraux/5town/out/creatures/Spider__Giant_Wolf.md

 **Skills** Stab 0, Notice 1, Sneak 2

-**Move** 40 ft., climb 40 ft.
+**Move** 40ft_12m_8sq, climb 40ft_12m_8sq

 **Morale** 8

 ## Attacks

-***Bite.*** +1 (Stab 0 DEX +1), reach 5 ft., one creature.
+***Bite.*** +1 (Stab 0 DEX +1), reach 5ft_1.5m_1sq, one creature.
 Hit: 1d6+1 piercing damage, and the target must make a DC 11 Constitution saving throw, taking 7 (2d6) poison damage on a failed save, or half as much damage on a successful one.
 If the poison damage reduces the target to 0 hit points, the target is stable but poisoned for 1 hour, even after regaining hit points, and is paralyzed while poisoned in this way.